Focus and Scope

 Statement from the Editor

-Given that Glocality is a student online journal run by an editorial team of Windesheim Honours College, student articles could be submitted by students of this college.
-The Editor reiterates that all peer reviewers for articles submitted are independent reviewers who uphold the integrity of the journal and serve no conflicting role or are familiar with the authors of articles submitted.
+Given that Glocality is an online journal run by an editorial team composed of students and faculty from Windesheim Honours College, articles could be submitted by students of this college.
+The Editorial Board reiterates that all peer reviewers for articles submitted are independent reviewers who uphold the integrity of the journal and serve no conflicting role or are familiar with the authors of articles submitted.

 Annotation and post-publication comment